clcuenca/taocp-knuth-javascript/README.md

-# The Art of Computer Programming - Ruby
+# The Art of Computer Programming - Javascript

-Algorithm Implementations that are contained within Donald Knuth's *'The Art of Computer Programming'* in Ruby.
+Algorithm Implementations that are contained within Donald Knuth's *'The Art of Computer Programming'* in Javascript.
 The repository may have some implementations that are ahead of the current volume the repository is at, that may be due to external interest in using the algorithm, but nevertheless included as to avoid writing the algorithm more than once.